Recruitment Metrics

 Recruiting metrics, also known as hiring metrics or staffing metrics, are a set of measurements or data points used to evaluate the success of the recruiting process and the quality of your employee talent.

-These metrics help you analyze your recruiting efforts, optimize your strategies, and ensure you are hiring the right candidates for your organization and, importantly, your culture.
+These metrics help you analyze your recruiting efforts, optimize your strategies, and ensure you hire the right candidates for your organization and, importantly, your culture.

-The goal is to make hiring more cost-effective and ensure that quality candidates are coming into your recruitment funnel.
+The goal is to make hiring more cost-effective and ensure quality candidates come into your recruitment funnel.
 Important metrics include average time to fill, time to hire, source of hire, diversity recruiting, attrition rate, quality of hire, applicants per opening, or cost per hire.

 Each metric serves a unique purpose in your recruitment process.